R221/InspiredSpaceBlog/_posts/2018-12-01-Astrobee:-The-Space-Roomba.md

 ---
 layout:         post
-og:title:      "NASA Is Sending Roombas Into Outer Space"
+og:title:      "NASA Is Sending Flying Roombas Into Outer Space"
 description:   "Can free-flying robots be effective in space?
 NASA thinks so."
 date:       2018-12-01 10:00
 author:     "Robert James"